 - Psychiatric Services

 The SBH Counseling Center is conveniently located in the Joseph D. Beyda Community Services Building at 1955 McDonald Avenue.
-Our state-of-the-art facility includes 19 private session rooms, 5 state-of-the-art child play therapy rooms, group counseling rooms, a conference room and a psychiatrist’s office.
+Our state-of-the-art facility includes 19 private session rooms, five state-of-the-art child play therapy rooms, group counseling rooms, a conference room and psychiatrist’s office.
 Our building features soundproof walls to ensure privacy and confidentiality.

 “ I was lost in a sea of despair.
 Thanks to the priceless guidance and care of my therapist, I have now started on the road of reclaiming my life back. ”